ragundo/DwarfExplorer/README.md

 ![](images/5.gif)

+---

 Does it run with the LNP (Lazy Newcomers Pack)?
 ----------------------------------------------
 Yes as long as your LNP version matches the plugin version.

 If the plugin is compiled for DFHack 0.44.12, your LNP must be 0.44.12 also.

+Linux users of the LNP must use the plugin compiled with GCC4.8

+---

 No MacOS?
 ----------------------------------------------
 I've zero knowledge of Macs.
 In theory the code should be portable across operating systems (Qt strenght).
 But it seems that there are problems in that platform.

+---

 What happens when Dwarf Fortress / DFHack changes?
 ----------------------
 The plugin code is generated automatically from DFHack `codegen.out.xml` file using a tool.<br>
 Each time that a new DFHack version will be released, I'll update the plugin accordingly.

+---

 Bugs, suggestion, etc
 ----------------------
 You can use github issues or contact me by irc in `#dfhack` in freenode.

+---

 Closing thoughts
 ----------------------